 Bierbais Tower

-Bierbais Tower is the last remnant of the medieval Bierbais Castle.
-It probably would have served as a gate tower giving access to an enclosure.
-It was built in the 12th and 13th century by the Lords of Bierbais, who were named after their main seigniory in Bierbeek, Flemish Brabant.
-The first 2 levels, built in rubble masonry, date back to that time.
+The Bierbais Tower is the last remnant of medieval Bierbais Castle.
+It probably served as a gate tower providing access to an enclosure.
+It was built in the 12th and 13th centuries by the Lords of Bierbais, who were named after their main seigniory in Bierbeek, Flemish Brabant.
+The first 2 levels, made of rubble masonry, date back to that period.

-The 3rd level, in brick and white stones, probably dates from the 17th century.
-The upper 2 levels, in brick and surmounted by a crenelated platform, were added between 1820-1830 together with the small neo-medieval annex on ground level, in rubble masonry.
-There were also octagonal turrets added but they were removed again in 1907.
+The third level, constructed of brick and white stone, likely dates to the 17th century.
+The upper 2 levels, built in brick and topped with a crenelated platform, were added between 1820 and 1830, along with the small neo-medieval annex on ground level, made of rubble masonry.
+Octagonal turrets were also added, but they were removed again in 1907.

 A new residential château was built just north of the tower in the 18th century.

-At present Bierbais Tower stands in the garden of a private residence and seems to be used for habitation.
-It is therefore not accessible but can easily be viewed from the public road.
-A great tower of which I would love to see the interior.
-Alvaux Tower is close by.
+Currently, the Bierbais Tower stands in the garden of a private residence and appears to be used for living space.
+It is not accessible to the public, but can be easily viewed from the public road.
+It’s a great tower, I would love to see the interior.
+The Alvaux Tower is close by.

 Gallery